Wolfgang90/pathPlanner/README.md

 * `spline.h`
   * Holds the library to create and use splines

-### 2 Program Pipeline
+### 2. Program Pipeline

-Step 2.1 is performed before information from the simulator is received.
+Step `2.1.
+Pre-initialize classes` is performed before information from the simulator is received.
 All other steps are performed each time the simulator returns data to the program.

-#### 2.1 Pre-initialize classes
+#### 2.1.
+Pre-initialize classes

 In `main.cpp` 44-56 relevant classes and parameters are initialized

-#### 2.2 Initialize car information
+#### 2.2.
+Initialize car information

 In `main.cpp` 78 the class instance `ego_car` representing the own car is updated with the data received from the simulator.
 In `main.cpp` 88 a new `Behavioral_planner()` instance is generated with the own car information and the sensor fusion information of the other cars received from the simulator.

-#### 2.3 Plan lane and speed
+#### 2.3.
+Plan lane and speed

 In `main.cpp` 90 the planning process is triggered.
 In `behavioral_planner.cpp` 32 predictions for all cars in the future (1, 2, 3 seconds) are generated.
 In `behavioral_planner.cpp` 34 the costs for each lane are calculated.
 There are costs included for:
 * the car in front in predicted states based on the distance and speed gap `behavioral_planner.cpp` 106-109
 * cars in a safety area left and right of the car `behavioral_planner.cpp` 101-103.
 These costs are very high to prevent crashes